sierratjv/Batstone_Lab_UNIX_Tutorial/loops.md

 9
 10
 ```
-**If you know how to run to a program for one sample, you can use for loop to run it for all your samples**
+**If you know how to run a program for one sample, you can use for loop to run it for all your samples**